-- New Disposal Facility: Since the existing ADF at the MPS could only accommodate disposal of waste for the first 20 years of operational life, an additional facility was required to accommodate the remaining 30 years of power station operation.
+- New Disposal Facility: During the development and planning phases of the Medupi Power Station, available space for two ash disposal facilities were investigated, i.e. a northern ash disposal facility to the property west of the MPS, and a southern ash disposal facility proposed on the property to the south of the northern ash disposal facility.
+Only the northern ash disposal facility was authorised and constructed.
+Specialist studies undertaken later to assess the proposed southern ash disposal facility concluded that the site was unsuitable as a result of several social and biodiversity sensitivities located at the site.
+Since the existing ADF at the MPS could only accommodate disposal of waste for the first 20 years of operational life, an additional facility was required to accommodate the remaining 30 years of power station operation.
 A new disposal facility for the disposal of gypsum, ash, FGD salts and FGD sludge for year 21 to year 50 post commissioning was required and the scope added to the EIA scope.
-Site screening was undertaken as discussed in section Error!
-Reference source not found. above. - Splitting of Integrated EIA: Due to the requirement of the MPS to comply with the conditions of the AEL by April 2025, the installation of the appropriate FGD technology is time critical, and the application for an integrated authorisation must be accelerated in order for the power station to remain compliant to the AEL conditions.
-The inclusion of future waste/ash disposal facility was creating challenges with respect to timeous project execution.
-A decision was, therefore, made to split the EIA into two (2) separate environmental authorisation processes, namely the future waste/ash disposal facility and the FGD-complex.
+A site screening and alternatives assessment was undertaken. - Splitting of Integrated EIA: Due to the requirement of the MPS to comply with the conditions of the AEL by April 2025, the installation of the appropriate FGD technology is time critical, and the application for an integrated authorisation must be accelerated in order for the power station to remain compliant to the AEL conditions.
+The inclusion of future waste/ash disposal facility as part of this application was creating challenges with respect to timeous project execution.
+Further, to allow the consideration of additional alternatives and proposals, which would take time to investigate, a decision was therefore made to split the EIA into two (2) separate environmental authorisation processes, namely the future waste/ash disposal facility and the FGD-complex.
 The assessment of a new waste disposal facility for the disposal of gypsum, ash, FGD salts and FGD sludge were resultantly removed from the EIA scope and would be undertaken as a separate process under a new application and reference number.
 This process will follow Eskom's procurement processes to appoint an independent Environmental Assessment Practitioner to undertake the process.
 The assessment of the FGD-complex would continue under the current application.